A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 The main function of Star & Planet Finder is to search for the location in the sky of a given planet, star, constellation or satellite: you can select them from the list, after which, by changing the position of your smartphone or tablet in space, you can determine where they are located relative to you.

-One of the most popular free astronomy apps (over 12 million downloads) is Star Chart, that is, the Atlas of the Starry Sky, and this is the only program in our review that is available simultaneously in versions for iOS and Android.
+One of the most popular free astronomy applications (more than 12 million downloads) is Star Chart, that is, “Atlas of the Starry Sky,” and this is the only program in our review that is available simultaneously in versions for iOS and Android.

 Star Chart also uses augmented reality technology and shows you a three-dimensional simulation of the starry sky in relation to the place from where you are observing and where you point the lens of your smartphone or tablet.
-That is, unlike most other similar applications, daylight and surrounding objects do not prevent you from seeing the constellations hidden from the naked eye.
+That is, unlike most other similar applications, daylight and surrounding objects do not prevent you from seeing constellations hidden from the naked eye.

 5. Astronomy Picture of the Day